-The CVS Program is operated and managed by Captain Tim Horn.
+The CVS Program is operated and managed by Captain Scott Hanson.
 There are 22 full time enforcement positions/CVS Specialists (FTE's), 4 support/professional positions and one financial specialist (1/3 time), assigned to the program.
+NOTE: At the time of CVSP submission, CVS had submitted a request for FMCSA FY 18 High Priority Funding which would add one additional enforcement position to the program.

 All enforcement positions assigned to the program are certified law enforcement officers, as required by Idaho Code.
-All CVS Specialists are also CVSA Level I-VI trained/certified.
+All CVS Specialists are also CVSA Level I-VI trained/certified or in the process if recently promoted into the program.